arbor-sim/arbor/doc/python/mechanisms.rst

         :type: bool

         True if a synapse mechanism has linear current contributions so that multiple instances on the same :term:`control volume` can be coalesced.

+    .. py:attribute:: post_events
+        :type: bool

+        True if a synapse mechanism has a `POST_EVENT` procedure defined.

 .. py:class:: ion_dependency